 If any of our product candidates are approved, the approved product and its manufacturer will be subject to continual review.
 Any regulatory approval that we receive for a product candidate is likely to be subject to limitations on the indicated uses for which the end product may be marketed, or include requirements for potentially costly post-approval follow-up clinical trials.
-In addition, if the FDA and/or non-U.S. regulatory authorities approve any of our product candidates, the labeling, packaging, adverse event reporting, storage, advertising and promotion for the end product will be subject to extensive regulatory requirements.
+In addition, if regulatory agencies approve any of our product candidates, the labeling, packaging, adverse event reporting, storage, advertising and promotion for the end product will be subject to extensive regulatory requirements.
 We and the manufacturers of our products, when and if we have any, will also be required to comply with cGMP regulations, which include requirements relating to quality control and quality assurance, as well as the corresponding maintenance of records and documentation.
 Further, regulatory agencies must approve these manufacturing facilities before they can be used to manufacture our products, when and if we have any, and these facilities are subject to ongoing regulatory inspection.
-If we fail to comply with the regulatory requirements of the FDA and other non-U.S. regulatory authorities, or if previously unknown problems with our products, when and if we have any, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including:
+If we fail to comply with the regulatory requirements of regulatory agencies, or if previously unknown problems with our products, when and if we have any, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including:

-- · restrictions on the products, manufacturers or manufacturing process; - warning letters; - · civil or criminal penalties or fines; - injunctions; - · product seizures, detentions or import bans; - · voluntary or mandatory product recalls and publicity requirements; - · suspension or withdrawal of regulatory approvals; - · total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - · refusal to approve pending NDAs or supplements to approved NDAs.
+- restrictions on the products, manufacturers or manufacturing process; - · warning letters; - · civil or criminal penalties or fines; - injunctions; - · product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - · suspension or withdrawal of regulatory approvals; - · total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - · refusal to approve pending applications for market approval or supplements to approved applications for market approval.

-In addition, the FDA and non-U.S. regulatory authorities may change their policies and additional regulations may be enacted that could prevent or delay regulatory approval of our product candidates.
+In addition, regulatory agencies may change their policies and additional regulations may be enacted that could prevent or delay regulatory approval of our product candidates.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the United States, Canada or abroad.
 If we are not able to maintain regulatory compliance, we would likely not be permitted to market our future product candidates and we may not achieve or sustain profitability.